 - 1. For all $1 \leq j \leq n, x_j \geq 0$.

 - 2. For all $1 \leq j \leq n, x_j \leq 1$.

-- 3. For all $1 \le i \le m$, $\sum{1 \le j \le n} a{ij} x_j = |S_i|/2$.
+- 3. Discrepancy constraints: For all $1 \le i \le m$, $\sum{1 \le j \le n} a{ij} x_j = |S_i|/2$.

 This set has a feasible solution, namely, $x_j = 1/2$.
 We shall "round" this fractional solution to an integer solution.
-This rounding will introduce a slackness of at most d - 1/2 in the subset constraints.
+This rounding will introduce a slackness of at most d - 1/2 in the discrepancy constraints.

 As the set of constraints is feasible, it has a basic feasible solution.
-In a bfs, at least n - m variables are set to either 0 or 1.
-Update the set of constraints by removing the integer variables, and updating the right hand side of every subset constraint by the sum of values removed from its left hand side.
-Some subset constraints are "small", in the sense that they have at most d noninteger variables left.
-For them, no matter how we set the remaining variables, the slackness introduced will be at most d-1/2.
-(We used here the fact that the right hand side of each constraint is half-integer, and the right hand side of small constraints.
+Let $m_I \leq m$ be the number of linearly independent discrepancy constraints.
+In a bfs n linearly independent constraints are satisfied with equality, and hence at least $n - m_I$ variables are set to either 0 or 1.
+Update the set of constraints by removing the integer variables, and updating the right hand side of every discrepancy constraint by the sum of values removed from its left hand side.
+Some discrepancy constraints are "small", in the sense that they have at most d noninteger variables left.
+For them, no matter how we set the remaining variables, the slackness introduced will be at most d - 1/2.
+(We used here the fact that the right hand side of each constraint is half-integer, and the right hand side of small constraints must lie between 1/2 and d - 1/2.)
+Hence we can ignore the small constraints.
 So we are left with a set of residual constraints and a set of variables whose fractional values satisfy the residual constraints.
 As each residual constraint has more than d variables, and each variable appears in at most d residual constraints, then m', the number of residual constraints, must be smaller than n', the number of fractional variables.
-Again, moving to a bfs of the residual system of constraints, n' - m' > 0 variables receive integral value.
+Again, moving to a bfs of the residual system of constraints, $n' - m'I > 0$ variables receive integral value.
 Continuing with this process until no residual constraints are left, the theorem is proved.